mansibm6/mansibm6/README.md

 - [Buprenorphine Use and the Risk of Dental Adverse Events in Patients with Opioid Use Disorder](https://journals.sagepub.com/doi/10.1177/29768357251411168?_gl=1*zsww2f*_up*MQ..*_ga*MjM1MDk3MDIwLjE3Njk3MDIyMTg.*_ga_60R758KFDG*czE3Njk3MDIyMTckbzEkZzAkdDE3Njk3MDIyMTckajYwJGwwJGg2OTI5NTA0Mg..) - *Substance Use: Research and Treatment*.
 - [Exploring Patient and Provider-Level Characteristics in Z-Code Documentation in the United States](https://onlinelibrary.wiley.com/doi/10.1155/adph/7449088) - *Advances in Public Health*.
+- [Can You Trust ChatGPT?
+A Risk-Based Approach to LLM Safety](https://nsbejournal.scholasticahq.com/article/118675.pdf) - *NSBE 2024 Conference in Atlanta, GA

 ## Conferences

 - EDUCAUSE Annual Conference 2026, Denver, CO - presented poster "Online Math MCQs Are Obsolete: An LLM Benchmarking Framework and Academic Integrity Alternatives" on LLM benchmarking for online mathematics assessments.
-- AAC&U Conference on AI and Higher Education 2026, Atlanta, GA - accepted poster abstract on LLM benchmarking and academic integrity.
+- AAC&U Conference on AI and Higher Education 2026, Atlanta, GA - accepted poster abstract "LLM Benchmarking Questions Math MCQs Integrity".
-- Future of Work with AI Conference 2026, University of Houston - attended and collaborated on presentation.
+- Future of Work with AI Conference 2026, University of Houston - attended and collaborated on presentation - “AI in Action at UH: Practical Systems, Smarter Workflows, and Future Opportunities.”
-- Teaching and Learning with AI Conference 2025, University of Houston - attended and collaborated on presentation.
+- Teaching and Learning with AI Conference 2025, University of Houston - attended and collaborated on presentation - “Adopting AI on a Shoestring Budget.”
-- Enhancing the Educational Experience with ChatGPT and AI Conference 2024, University of Houston - collaborated on presentation.
+- Enhancing the Educational Experience with ChatGPT and AI Conference 2024, University of Houston - collaborated on presentation - “AI and Core Level Mathematics.”
 - 16th Annual Community Drug Awareness Day Conference 2025, Houston, TX - volunteered on key logistical and organizational tasks.
 - AMIA Annual Symposium 2025, Atlanta, GA - attended.
 - NSBE 2024 Conference, Atlanta - collaborated on poster presentation.